Your Personal Property Detective

 I located a property for clients which was everything they wanted.
-In a prime location, close to the beach and a marina, lovely sea views.
-And fully renovated to a very high standard.
-Consequently, it ticked all the boxes on their list of criteria.
-The property itself looked fine, both inside and out.
-Although there were a few hairline cracks that’s normal after major building work.
-However, in the communal areas within the urbanization it was a different matter.
+In a prime location, close to the beach and a marina, lovely sea views and fully renovated to a very high standard.
+The property itself looked fine, both inside and out, nothing more than a few hairline cracks, all quite normal after major building work but in the communal areas within the urbanisation it was a different matter.
 Cracks in the road outside the house, steps to a communal swimming pool collapsing, and crumbling retaining walls were all indicators that the land on which the development was built had moved.
-With my property detective hat on enquiries revealed that 20 years previously exceptionally heavy rains during construction of the marina caused a landslide.

-Following extensive containment measures there were no further problems until another very wet winter in 2010.
-With clear evidence that the land was on the move again the regional government commissioned an emergency survey which reported poor maintenance in general and even failure of some of the original repairs.
-The report criticised developers for poor soil compaction in communal areas, such as road surfaces, pavements, steps and retaining walls.
-Unfortunately, a lot of new properties had been built in the affected area in the intervening years.
-Even more unfortunately, the house I viewed for my clients was one of those built in the affected zone between the two rainy winters.
-It was the cracks in the street outside that first caught my attention.
+My enquiries revealed that a landslide had occurred about twenty years previously, after exceptionally heavy rains while the marina was under construction.
+Extensive containment measures were carried out and no further problems were reported until another very wet winter.
+With clear evidence that the land was on the move again the regional government commissioned an emergency survey which reported poor maintenance, and even failure, of some of the original repairs.
+And it was noted that in the intervening years a lot of new properties had been built in the affected area and developers were criticised for poor soil compaction in communal areas, such as road surfaces, pavements, steps and retaining walls, hence the visible damage.
+The house I was researching for my clients was one of those built between the two rainy winters and in fact it was the cracks in the street outside that first caught my attention.

-The house was only a few metres inside the affected area.
-Furthermore, a structural survey gave the house a clean bill of health.
-Neverthess, my clients decided against it and I found them another house close by.
-However, the current owners were astonished to learn of the earlier landslide.
-They had bought from the original developer, the very person who knew why the problems had occurred.
-Even though the issue was on-going at the time of their purchase they remained oblivious.
-They bought via an estate agent in business in the area for years so they knew the history.
-Unfortunately, they had no one to defend their interests.
+In spite of the fact that the house was only a few metres inside the affected area, and a structural survey gave the house a clean bill of health, my clients decided against it and I found them another house close by.
+The sellers were astonished to learn of the earlier landslide.
+They had bought from the original developer, the very person who knew why the problems had occurred, but they were completely unaware of the issue although it was on-going at the time of their purchase.
+They bought through an estate agent who had been in business in the area for years so knew the history, but they had no one to defend their interests.

 view our socials